 The second reason is that the desert is free from mosquitos and other pesky bugs during the winter.
 I hardly ever come across bugs when I camp during the winter in the desert.
 An added bonus is that the snakes aren’t active during the coldest parts of the winter.

-The final reason I believe that camping in the desert during winter is the best is that you are able to enjoy activities such as hiking and biking- or even paddleboarding.
+The final reason that camping in the desert during winter is the best is that you are able to enjoy activities such as hiking, mountain biking- and even paddleboarding.

 Hiking is my favorite activity to do when I am camping.
 Typically- the campgrounds have plenty of trails, lakes, etc to explore.
 It is much too hot during the summer to go hiking or mountain biking in the desert.